MansMeg/SwedishPolls/README.md

 Leonora Uddhammar at [Statistics Sweden](https://www.scb.se) for contributing historical information on Statistics Swedens poll (Partisympatiundersökningen).

+Pelle Ahlin at [Demoskop](https://www.demoskop.se) for contributing historical information on historical poll from Demoskop.

 ## License
 The data in the repository is released under CC0 (public domain) and code is released under MIT.